Search: 8434 results

 Verse ConceptsRejoicing In ProsperityMan DefendingChanging Yourself

-especially since you are an expert on all the customs and issues discussed among the Jews.
-So, for this reason I request that you hear [my response to them] patiently.
+especially, since you are acquainted with all the customs and questions that are among the Jews.
+For this reason, I beseech you to hear me patiently.

 Verse ConceptsPatience, In Christian LivingScholarsPay Attention To People!